The Toyota RAV4 Hybrid could transform India’s SUV market

 How the RAV4 Hybrid System Works

 The RAV4 Hybrid uses Toyota’s Hybrid Synergy Drive (THS), a series-parallel hybrid system that intelligently blends power from a petrol engine and electric motors.
+This setup ensures optimal fuel efficiency and performance across varied driving conditions.

-Provides consistent power and charges the battery when needed. - Electric motor-generators (MG1 & MG2)
+- 2.5L Atkinson-cycle petrol engine: Provides consistent power and charges the battery when needed.

-- MG1 starts the engine and generates electricity.
+- MG1: Starts the engine and generates electricity.

-- MG2 drives the wheels and assists with acceleration.
+- MG2: Drives the wheels and assists with acceleration.

 Regenerative Braking & Battery Charging